PAOTY Semi Final - My internal monologue!

 Now, if you dare, take the red pill… and read on!

 (6.45am on Semi Finals filming day.
-Wendy and Sara are in the hotel foyer.
+Wendy Barratt and Sara Reeve are in the hotel foyer.
 Spotting each others’ canvasses and kit, we guess we’re all contestants - a nice icebreaker.
 Walk to Battersea Arts Centre together, to meet the other artists and have some breakfast)

 “they all seem very grown up and relaxed”